Business Influencers Definition

 As a small business owner, you know the tricky game that is allocating resources to a marketing campaign.
 Many small businesses hire a marketing firm to help them get the word out.
 Others struggle to gain traction while throwing money at DIY efforts like Facebook ads.
 The magic bullet is a free marketing strategy that actually works—and that comes in the form of working with small business influencers (or, more accurately, influencers who work with small businesses).

 Of course, “free” is a complicated word in the world of business, since time is money and every minute spent on one project is essentially a use of limited resources.
-But if the goal is to cut costs and still get the word out about your product or service, third-party influencers who are unconnected to the brand are the best bet.
+But if the goal is cutting costs while still getting the word out about your product or service, third-party influencers who are unconnected to the brand are the best bet.

 Influencers take many forms.
 The best-known in this social media era are creative types with large Instagram, Twitter, Snapchat, Tumblr and Facebook followings they’ve built organically.
 They’re artists, designers, performers, and YouTubers (sorry, Google+, there’s not be action happening there).
 And their followers tend to trust their recommendations, which are based on their personal choices and tastes or, increasingly, come directly from brands.